Sanam (TV series): Critical appreciation

+The Neurotic Writer on Medium, wrote Sanam is the first drama which highlights Bipolar Disorder and overall mental health issue in Pakistan.
+It's not just a love story but a story of how mental issues ruin relationships and often misunderstood in Pakistani society.

 Sanam's last episode received rave reviews for its portrayal of a happy marriage that broke stereotypes.
 Marie Shaheen wrote These weren't just romantic scenes that someone just blended in.. but the idea behind each and every scene is so heartwarming and breaking the stereotypes truly.
 Each and every scene had beauty!
 The peace n happiness of Harib in every single frame and Aan's not just being a wife but a woman having her own identity...It was seriously so heartwarming to watch a sane dimension of husband wife in abundance of shows that portray forced and abusive husband wife relation.